 Environmental pollutants to air, water, soil: Pollutants in building products that we live, work and go to school in.
 Pollutants from industrialized farming.
 Pollutants from other industry.
 Pollutants from transportation.
 Pollutants in our parks, our forests.
 Pollutants from daily living choices.
 All these environmental toxins can disrupt methylation.
 Additionally, mutations in the methylation cycle can create trouble in toxin excretion.
 See details on Toxins and Detoxification here.
 Excess pollutants stress the methylation pathway as it requires it to work extra hard and it may not be able to keep up, especially if there are already mutations in the genes that support the methylation cycle.

 Stress: Stress of our foremothers and forefathers was different than our current stress.
 For them stress was usually dealt with when it came up.
-Now, we have chronic reoccuring stressors that many people have no control over.
-People have less control over their work and home environemnt.
+Now, we have chronic reoccurring stressors that many people have no control over.
+People have less control over their work and home environment.
 Things have sped up.
-People are often overextended and they are not replenishing theirselves when they have rest time with relxation techniques.
+People are often overextended and they are not replenishing themselves when they have rest time with relaxation techniques.
 They lack connection with nature and spirit that gives people as sense of connection and belonging.
 They lack that necessary sense of being able to reach their full spiritual potential.
 Your mental/emotional state can effect methylation as well as other pathways.
-Stress, anxiety, lack of sleep can interphere with our biotransformational pathways including methylation.
+Stress, anxiety, lack of sleep can interfere with our biotransformational pathways including methylation.